3 days in Munich is a good amount of time to see this beautiful and amazing city in Bavaria, Germany.

 The contrast with visiting during winter is quite large.
 Temperatures plummet at this time of the year with the average hovering around zero.

 An alternative is to visit Munich during Spring or Autumn.
-Temperatures won’t be as extreme during summer and winter, while there should be fewer tourists during these months too.
+Temperatures won’t be as extreme during summer and winter, and there should be fewer tourists during these months too.

 The best time to travel to Munich comes down to personal preference.
 However, if you want to make the most out of your visit I would recommend visiting from April to October.